 In the wake of the 2008 financial crisis, banks started making consumer financing stricter.
-Cheap, quick funds became difficult to acquire.
-Some consumers found it difficult to get financing even though they had good credit history.
+Cheap, quick funds became challenging to acquire.
+Some consumers found it difficult to get financing even though they had a good credit history.
 The environment of scarce funds and lengthy approval process became an opportunity for the alternative finance market, resulting in the growth of the peer-to-peer (P2P) financing space.

 P2P financing utilizes online platforms to connect investors and SMEs, solving the issue of costly and time-consuming credit approval.
 The business model offers a cheaper and more accessible alternative funding solution.
-P2P financing has grown worldwide, and has become one of the fastest growing areas of alternative finance.
+P2P financing has grown worldwide and has become one of the fastest growing areas of alternative finance.
 But will this growth continue in the future?

-The Growth of P2P Financing
+The growth of P2P financing

 P2P financing connects individuals with surplus money to invest with those seeking funds.
 Add technology and alternative data utilization to the mix and you have a powerful new financing solution.

 What was once a form of alternative finance is now entering the mainstream.
-The P2P financing industry is transitioning from its startup phase into adolescence and is moving fast towards becoming a high growth, mature, and stable market, which will bring great benefits to consumers of financial services.
+The P2P financing industry is transitioning from its startup phase into adolescence and is moving fast towards becoming a high growth, mature, and stable market, which will bring significant benefits to consumers of financial services.

 So far, the industry has grown up without any significant growing pains.
 Defaults have stabilized and the market has continued to grow.